 6. Deciding how often you intend to wear your mangalsutra

 Before you make your mangalsutra purchase, decide how you intend to wear it.
-First thing you need to ask yourself is, “Are you someone who like to wear a necklace or chain?”
+The first thing you need to ask yourself is, “Are you someone who likes to wear a necklace or chain?”
 If not, you may be better off not investing too much money in your mangalsutra.

 7. Underestimating the power of social media to find creative options

 Pinterest and Instagram are excellent social media platforms at your disposal.
 You can search for #mangalsutra to find latest diamond mangalsutra designs and trends.
 Many people looking for mangalsutras may only visit their local jeweler.
 This would be perfectly fine.
 But if you are looking for inspiration and new ideas, leverage the power of social media.